freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 We use the `Python <https://www.python.org/>`_ programming language and many tools in its ecosystem, which you can support by `donating to the Python Software Foundation <https://www.python.org/psf/donations/>`_.

-SecureDrop Workstation VMs are powered by `Debian <https://www.debian.org/>`_ and `Fedora <https://fedoraproject.org/>`_ both of which rely on volunteer contributions and financial support.
+SecureDrop Workstation virtual machines are powered by `Debian <https://www.debian.org/>`_ and `Fedora <https://fedoraproject.org/>`_ both of which rely on volunteer contributions and financial support.
 The `GNOME <https://www.gnome.org/>`_ project acts as an umbrella for many of the individual software components we rely on.

 Finally, SecureDrop Workstation relies on many other open source projects such as `Ubuntu Server <https://www.ubuntu.com/server>`_, `grsecurity <https://www.grsecurity.net>`_, `GnuPG <https://gnupg.org/>`_,